bottlycorp/package/README.md

-# package
+# Package Name
-This is a mock-up for easy creation of packages with a pre-builded configuration.
+A litle description about the package